 Here are some of the exciting research areas for Honours Thesis Projects.
-If something catches your interest, the next step is to contact individual faculty members to see what projects are available this year, then fill in the BIOL537 Application Form 2024-25.
-The application deadline is March 18, 2024.
+If something catches your interest, the next step is to contact individual faculty members to see what projects are available this year, then complete the application.

 Maria Aristizabal